joelabr/YACE/README.md

 Compiling
 ---------
-Since YACE is only the emulation core and doesn't provide a front end, it's kind of pointless to compile it by itself.
+Since YACE is only a Chip8/SuperChip emulator back end and doesn't provide a front end, it's kind of pointless to compile it by itself.
 Despite this it's still possible to compile a **debug** version of YACE to view debug prints in a terminal\command line interface.

 Make is needed to compile YACE using the provided *makefile*.
 Using a terminal\command line, navigate to the folder where YACE is located, type *make* and press enter.